Global Greentalist Costa Rica

 -

-- Advanced facilitation: First, master guiding groups through complex projects
+Master guiding groups through complex projects -

-- Conflict resolution: Then, learn to navigate group dynamics challenges
+Learn to navigate group dynamics challenges -

-- Safety management: Additionally, gain expertise in maintaining team wellbeing
+Gain expertise in maintaining team wellbeing -

-- Values-based leadership: Finally, model sustainability and responsible decisions
+Model sustainability and responsible decisions

-- Aged 21+
+- Aged 25+

 - Previous volunteer or leadership experience (preferred)